On geometrically finite degenerations I: boundaries of main hyperbolic components: Quasi post-critically finite sequences of Blaschke products

 \begin{cor} We can add finitely many vertices on $\mathcal{T}$ so that $f: (\mathcal{T}, p) \longrightarrow (\mathcal{T}, p)$ is simplicial. \end{cor} \begin{proof} By Corollary \ref{cor:ne}, each recurring edge is periodic.
-Thus, by Lemma \ref{lem:simplicial}, we can add finitely many vertices on those aperiodic edges so that $f$ is a simplicial map on $\mathcal{T}$. \end{proof}
+Thus, for each edge $E$, there exists $n$ so that $f^n(E) \subseteq \mathcal{T}^P$.
+We call the smallest such integer the {\em generation} of $E$.
+By Lemma \ref{lem:simplicial}, $f$ is simplicial on generation $0$ edges.
+If $E$ is generation $1$, then $f(E)$ is a finite union of generation $0$ edges.
+By adding finitely many vertices on $E$, we may assume $f$ is simplicial on $E$.
+The corollary now follows by induction. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:qit}] Let $f: (\mathcal{T}, \p)\rightarrow (\mathcal{T},\p)$ with isomorphisms $\phi_n (\mathcal{T}, \p)\rightarrow (\mathcal{T}_n,\p_n)$ constructed as above.
 Then Corollary \ref{cor: sim} shows $f$ is simplicial.
 By construction of $\mathcal{T}_n$, the first $3$ conditions are satisfied.
 By Lemma \ref{lem:qfiv} and Proposition \ref{prop:qi}, the map is quasi-invariant. \end{proof}